maurocolapso/Python-Scriptys-Infrared/README.md

 Python 3 or higher

 ## About .dpt files
 the .dpt are data points files from OPUS 6.5 software.
-They contains two columns: first with the wavenumbers (cm-1) and the second one with absorbance (arbritary units)
+They contains two columns: first with the wavenumbers (cm-1) and the second one with absorbance (arbitrary units)

 ## Author
 Mauro Pazmino